tiagocazali/Flappy_Bird_Game_Project/README.md

 ## Overview

-The game features a bird that the player can control to navigate through pipes and earn points by passing through the gaps.
+Flappy Bird is a classic side-scrolling game where players control a bird to navigate through pipes, earning points by successfully passing through gaps.

 - **Responsive Controls:** Press the space bar to make the bird jump.
 - **Score Tracking:** Earn points by passing through the pipes.